Consumer medicine information

 If you are currently on oral or injectable corticosteroids for asthma, please do not stop taking these medicines suddenly without talking to your doctor first.

-• Follow all directions given to you by your doctor or pharmacist carefully.
+Follow all directions given to you by your doctor or pharmacist carefully.

-• If you do not understand the instructions in the user leaflet, ask your doctor or pharmacist for help.
+If you do not understand the instructions in the user leaflet, ask your doctor or pharmacist for help.

-Adults and adolescents (aged 12 years and over):
+• Adults and adolescents (aged 12 years and over:

-• If you have severe asthma, your doctor may decide that you should use one inhalation of the higher strength ARNUITY ELLIPTA inhaler (200 micrograms fluticasone furoate).
+If you have severe asthma, your doctor may decide that you should use one inhalation of the higher strength ARNUITY ELLIPTA inhaler (200 micrograms fluticasone furoate).

-Children (aged 5 to less than 12 years):
+• Children (aged 5 to less than 12 years):

-• ARNUITY ELLIPTA is not recommended for children less than 5 years of age.
+ARNUITY ELLIPTA is not recommended for children less than 5 years of age.
 ARNUITY ELLIPTA has not been tested in children in this age group.

 Your doctor will assess your asthma at regular intervals to ensure that you are receiving the dose most suitable to the severity of your asthma.

-• Do not open ARNUITY ELLIPTA until you are ready to take a dose.
+Do not open ARNUITY ELLIPTA until you are ready to take a dose.

-How long to use ARNUITY ELLIPTA
+How long to use it

-• Don't stop ARNUITY ELLIPTA without medical advice.
+Don't stop ARNUITY ELLIPTA without medical advice.

-• Use ARNUITY ELLIPTA for as long as your doctor recommends.
+Use ARNUITY ELLIPTA for as long as your doctor recommends.
 It will only be effective as long as you are using it.
-Don't stop unless your doctor advises you to even if you feel better.
+Don't stop unless your doctor advises you to, even if you feel better.

-If you forget to use ARNUITY ELLIPTA
+If you forget to take it

 If you have trouble remembering to take your medicine, ask your pharmacist for some hints.

-If you use too much ARNUITY ELLIPTA
+If you take too much (overdose)

-If you take a larger dose of ARNUITY ELLIPTA than your doctor has instructed, you may notice that your heart is beating faster than usual, you feel shaky or have a headache.
+If you accidentally take a larger dose of ARNUITY ELLIPTA than your doctor has instructed, you may notice that your heart is beating faster than usual, you feel shaky or have a headache.

 If you have used larger doses than instructed for a long period of time, it is particularly important that you ask your doctor or pharmacist for advice.
 This is because larger doses of ARNUITY ELLIPTA may reduce the amount of steroid hormones produced naturally by your body.

-Things you should do
+Things you must do

 If you have an Action Plan for your asthma that you have agreed with your doctor, follow it closely at all times.